ECheynet/dynaRespFD/README.md

 The present submission contains

 • dynaRespFD.m : Function that calculates the displacement response spectrum of the bridge

-•	A function VonKarmanSpectrum.m to generate he power spectral density of the velocity flcutuations based on von Karman model.
+• A function VonKarmanSpectrum.m to generate the power spectral density of the velocity fluctuations based on von Karman model.

 • Two example files Example_1.m and Example_2.m

 • Two .mat files bridgeModalProperties.mat and DynamicDispl.mat that are used in the 2 examples.

 Any question, comment or suggestion to improve the submission is welcomed.